cschierig/linenumbers.nvim/README.md

 # linenumbers.nvim

-Linenumbers.nvim is a simple plugin which automatically switches between relative/hybrid and absolute linenumbers based on the current editing mode.
+Linenumbers.nvim is a simple plugin which automatically switches between relative/hybrid and absolute line numbers based on the current editing mode.

 ## Installation